ShubhamKumar152/Personal-Finance-Management-Application/README.md

-Here’s a simple step-by-step guide to help you with how to run this Python code in your IDE:
+Step-by-step guide to help you with how to run this Python code in your IDE:

 1. Install Python
 Download and install Python from python.org.
 Make sure to check the box that says "Add Python to PATH" during installation.